What Is Specialty Pharmacy? A Guide to High-Cost Drugs

 House Rx – Integrating Pharmacy in Clinics

-House Rx is a startup launched in partnership with oncology clinics to embed pharmacy services directly at the point of care ([19]).
-Its founders (ex-Tedious chain background) observed that “Specialty medications present a special hassle”: insurers and PBMs often require prescriptions be filled externally, delaying treatment and complicating communication with providers ([15]).
+House Rx is a startup launched in partnership with oncology clinics to embed pharmacy services directly at the point of care.
+Its founders observed that specialty medications present unique challenges: insurers and PBMs often require prescriptions be filled externally, delaying treatment and complicating communication with providers.
 Under the House Rx model, pharmacists (or trained clinic staff) work inside the clinic.
 They verify prescriptions on the spot, expedite prior authorizations, and can dispense or order the specialty drug immediately.
-House Rx also assigns a remote pharmacist to audit and verify each regimen ([19]).
+House Rx also assigns a remote pharmacist to audit and verify each regimen.
 By charging a per-provider subscription fee (initially in Medicare Advantage), House Rx aims to show that faster coordination and potentially improved adherence will yield cost savings.
-As one analyst noted, “It's a complementary skillset” as doctors and pharmacists collaborate directly to serve patients ([45]).
-This model is still emerging, but it highlights a trend: specialty pharmacy functions are moving closer to patients and prescribers, rather than marketing exclusively as consumer mail-order.
+As one analyst noted, ”It's a complementary skillset” as doctors and pharmacists collaborate directly to serve patients.
+This model highlights a growing trend: specialty pharmacy functions are moving closer to patients and prescribers, rather than functioning exclusively as consumer mail-order.

 Hospitals and Health Systems – Shields Health and IHSSP Models